+Magnetism is a relativistic effect, and you can see this demonstrated via generators.
 If you take a loop of wire and move it through a magnetic field, you generate an electric current.
 The charged particles in the wire are affected by the changing magnetic field, which forces some of them to move and creates the current.

 But now, picture the wire at rest and imagine the magnet is moving.
 In this case, the charged particles in the wire (the electrons and protons) aren't moving anymore, so the magnetic field shouldn't be affecting them.
 But it does, and a current still flows.
 This shows that there is no privileged frame of reference.

-Currents in the opposite directions result in attraction, because from the first wire's point of view, the electrons in the other wire are more crowded together, creating a net negative charge.
+Currents in the opposite directions result in attraction, because compared to the first wire, the electrons in the other wire are more crowded, thus creating a net negative charge, according to the University of Illinois at Urbana-Champaign.
 Meanwhile, the protons in the first wire are creating a net positive charge, and opposite charges attract.

 Gold's yellow color

-Longer wavelengths of light mean that some of the visible light that would usually just be reflected gets absorbed, and that light is in the blue end of the spectrum.
-White light is a mix of all the colors of the rainbow, but in gold's case, when light gets absorbed and re-emitted the wavelengths are usually longer.
+Gold is a heavy element, so the inner electrons move fast enough that the relativistic mass increase and the length contraction are significant, according to a statement from Heidelberg University in Germany.
+As a result, the electrons spin around the nucleus in shorter paths, with more momentum.
+Electrons in the inner orbitals carry energy that is closer to the energy of outer electrons, and the wavelengths that get absorbed and reflected are longer.
+Longer wavelengths of light mean that some of the visible light that would usually be reflected gets absorbed, and that light is on the blue end of the spectrum.
+White light is a mix of all the colors of the rainbow, but in gold's case, when light gets absorbed and reemitted, the wavelengths are usually longer.
 That means the mix of light waves we see tends to have less blue and violet in it.
-This makes gold appear yellowish in color since yellow, orange and red light is a longer wavelength than blue.Slide 7 of 15
+Because yellow, orange and red light are longer wavelengths than blue light, gold appears yellowish, according to the BBC.